 And while you could certainly buy an expensive cup of coffee on your way to work, it’s far more economical – and often, far tastier – to brew your own.
 But how do you know which beans make for the best cup of brew?
 Should you buy whole beans or pre-ground coffee?
 What’s the difference between robusta and arabica?
 And does the degree of roasting affect the flavor?

 All of these questions are enough enough to make you want to reach for … well, a cup of coffee.
 Luckily, we’ve performed the coffee research for you.
 We reviewed the best advice from top experts as well as feedback from coffee drinkers in general.
-The recommendations above and buying guide below will help simplify your quest for the best-tasting cup of home-brewed coffee.

 All coffee is brewed from the “bean” – it’s actually the pit or the stone – of the coffea plant’s cherry.
 Two common species of coffee plants are valued for their beans: Coffea arabica, which produces the arabica bean, and Coffea canephora, which produces the robusta bean.